hiphops-io/hiphops-io.github.io/docs/deploy-k8s.md

 # Deploying Hiphops to Kubernetes

-> Pardon our mess.
-This area of the docs is still under construction

 Deploying the hops executable to Kubernetes is straightforward.

 You will need to deploy a container that contains the hops executable which is available at Docker Hub under `hiphops/hiphops` and along side this your key file and your `.hops` file(s).